-At the behest of
+At the behest of President

-Rotunda of the United States Capitol "for Mr. Emanuel E. Zeltser."
+United States Capitol "for Mr. Emanuel E. Zeltser."

-Emanuel is a
+Emanuel is a recipient of

-the coveted Honorary Degree of Doctor of Laws of Russia "in
+the coveted Honorary Degree of Doctor of Laws of Russia

-recognition of exemplary scholarship and supreme contribution
+"in recognition of exemplary scholarship and supreme contribution

 towards world justice and democracy."